smithcommajoseph/rendr-cli/README.md

 This generates a nearly empty model at `APPNAME/app/models/MODELNAME`

-You may make the model more useful by optionally passing the `--url`, `--idAttrubute`, or `--apiHost` flags.
+You may make the model more useful by optionally setting the `--url`, `--idAttrubute`, or `--apiHost` options.
 These flagnames match exactly the resulting keys, and values, that are produced in the generated model.

+Additionally, you may also pass the `--addCollection` option which will generate a corresponding collection for your model.

+### Generating Collections
+When generating a collection, like the model generator, pass the model name that you wish to associate the collection with.

+For example:

+    rendr generate collection MODELNAME

+You may make the collection more useful by optionally setting the `--url`, or `--apiHost` options.
+These flagnames match exactly the resulting keys, and values, that are produced in the generated collection.

 ### Generating Views: